-SNU grants degrees in August, December and May of each year.
+SNU grants traditional degrees in August, December and May of each academic year.
+Non-traditional degrees are granted monthly.
 Commencement ceremonies are held in May and December.
 All graduation requirements must be completed to participate in commencement.
 Students with outstanding requirements will participate in a subsequent commencement.